 Where to Buy Quinoa

 Quinoa seeds come in a wide array of colors, including black, red, gray, pink, yellow, purple, green, and orange.
 The most common colors are white and red.

 How Do I Cook Quinoa?

 So now that you have this light, tasty, and easy-to-prepare “super grain” in your very own kitchen pantry, what do you do with it?

 Quinoa is easy.
-Simply place 2 cups of water (scant) in a wide-bottom pan and bring to a boil.
+Simply place 2 cups of water, stock, or broth (scant) in a wide-bottom pan and bring to a boil.
 Stir in 1 cup* quinoa, cover, and return to a boil.

-Reduce heat and simmer for about 15 to 20 minutes or until all water is absorbed.
+Reduce heat and simmer for about 15 to 20 minutes or until all liquid is absorbed.
 Remove from heat, fluff with a fork, and season to taste.

-I use my pan with glass lid so I can see when the water is absorbed without lifting the lid (which can affect the cooking time and results).
+I use my pan with glass lid so I can see when the liquid is absorbed without lifting the lid (which can affect the cooking time and results).

 When quinoa is properly cooked, you can see little curled “tails” emerged from the grains/seeds.